 A guide to the many different sauna and spa traditions in countries and regions around the world.

 Some say that the Finnish sauna is the foundation of the sauna culture.
-To some extent that is very true.
-Most sauna experiences, especially in the western world, are very similar to the Finnish sauna experience.
+To some extent, that is certainly true.
+Most sauna experiences today, especially in the western world, are very similar to the Finnish sauna experience.

 But there are countries and regions that have developed their very own sauna and spa traditions, embedded in their cultures.
 Let’s go through some of these traditions around the world.

 5 International Sauna and Spa Traditions